ispeters/async_scope/asyncscope.md

 In order to provide the Strong Exception Guarantee, the algorithms proposed in this paper invoke `token.wrap(snd)` before invoking `token.try_associate()`.
 Other algorithms written in terms of `async_scope_token` should do the same.

-An async scope token behaves like a reference-to-async-scope; tokens are no-throw copyable and movable, and it is undefined behaviour to invoke any methods on a token that has outlived its scope.

 ## `execution::nest`